Top

 Did I mention that it’s free?

-When to see the Banpo Bridge Rainbow Fountain show?
+When Can I see the Banpo Bridge Rainbow Fountain Show?

-The Banpo Bridge Rainbow Fountain operates every day from April to October, four to six times a day.
+The Banpo Bridge Rainbow Fountain operates every day from April to October, five to six times a day.
 Each show lasts approximately 20 minutes.
-Schedules vary from season to season, and from day to day of the week.
+Schedules vary from month to month, and can be cancelled without warning if there’s too much wind or rainfall.

 Each Banpo Bridge Rainbow Fountain show lasts approximately 20 minutes